P. F. Dahler

-Pieter Frederich Dahler (21 February 1883 – 7 June 1948), more commonly known as P.F.
-Dahler or Frits Dahler, was one of the leading Indo (Eurasian) politicians and activists advocating integration of the native Indo-European community into the indigenous society of the Dutch East Indies (now: Indonesia).
+Pieter Frederich "Frits" Dahler (21 February 1883 – 7 June 1948) was an Indo politician and activist advocating integration of the native Indo-European community into the indigenous society of the Dutch East Indies and post-colonial Indonesia.
 After World War II he changed his name to Amir Dachlan.

 Together with E.F.E.
 Douwes Dekker, he was a strong political proponent of association between Indo-Europeans and Indonesians in the colonial Dutch East Indies and early post-colonial Indonesia.